raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 ## dnsdist

-Support for adding an XPF RR to proxied packets is provided in the git version of dnsdist.
+Support for adding an XPF RR to proxied packets is present in dnsdist 1.3.0.
 The code point is configurable.

 ## PowerDNS Recursor

-Support for extracting the XPF RR from received packets (when coming from a trusted source) is available in the git version of the PowerDNS Recursor.
+Support for extracting the XPF RR from received packets (when coming from a trusted source) is available in PowerDNS Recursor v4.2.0.
 The code point is configurable.

 ## Wireshark